Avtem/LearnCpp-Quiz-201/step 08.md

-G) Goal: Finalize the game (randomize the field, allow user to move tiles infinitely until they win).
+H) Goal: Finalize the game (randomize the field, allow user to move tiles infinitely until they win).

 [tasks]